 The best part of the LiPlay is how fun it is to use — even for adults — and that could help spark a lifelong love for photography.
 The digital aspect means you can have the photos in print and in pixels, or even just in pixels.
 The sensor is just meant to print out tiny photos, so it’s not the best.
 But that digital sensor allows kids to keep taking pictures even when they have run out of film.
 Teenagers can use those digitals for sharing on social media, and the Instax prints for sharing in person.

-The Instax Mini LiPlay isn’t perfect, but instant photography isn’t supposed to be.
-While not designed specifically for kids, the fun user experience, simple interface, and affordable price point makes the LiPlay a good instant film option for even the youngest budding photographers.
+This camera isn’t the best of the best, but it’s ideal for printing instant photos.
+While not designed specifically for kids, the fun user experience, simple interface, and affordable price point make the LiPlay a good instant film option for even the youngest budding photographers.

 Read the Fujifilm Instax Mini LiPlay review